Did you know that water should make up 60-70% of an adult pet’s body weight?

 Just be sure your pump is strong enough for the size of your pet and their water bowl, and that all the parts can be cleaned thoroughly.

-Did you enjoy this article?
+Did you enjoy this article about a pet drinking fountain?
 Here are some others you may like: